-Corporations want to build the next Facebook or Groupon as much as you, I, and the guy in the garage.
-While corporations might have an advantage in resources and capital to do so, they do at the same time meet with hurdles that independent startups don’t.
+While corporations might have an advantage in resources and capital to do so better than anyone else, they do at the same time meet with challenges that independent startups don't.

-Over the past years I’ve been fortunate enough to learn from corporate new- business analysis, product roll-outs, and early-stage M&A assessments at the one side, and from founding or helping raw startups at the other side.
-Unfortunately, there is a pattern – the methods often provided by the former are rather diminishing in successfully incubating new ventures.
+Over the past years I've been fortunate enough to learn from corporate finance analysis, product launches, and early-stage M&A assessment on the one hand, and from founding and funding new startups on the other.
+And there is a pattern; the methods used by big corporations often turn counterproductive when launching new ventures.

-Aside from knowing your customer development and Lean Startups basics, I share here lessons learned that you should know if you want your corporation to innovate like a startup.
+Besides from knowing your customer development and lean startups basics, I share here some musings that you should consider if you want your corporation to innovate like a startup.

 Rehabilitate from analysis paralysis